12 November 2019

 Climate change is an issue that many of our engineers want to make a difference in, not only in their everyday lives but in the structures they build.

-Nadir Coowar, fellow Engineer said
+Nadir Coowar, Structural Engineer said

 “From an environmental perspective, climate change is the biggest existential threat that humans are facing at the moment.
 We are already seeing the lasting, direct and indirect consequences of climate change in our everyday life.
 I think a lot of people understand what they can do in their personal lives to help climate change but, like me, miss most of the opportunities to help in their engineering life.
 This movement is a way of trying to highlight the ways we can help in our work life.“